Find answers to some frequently asked questions about the RW Bruhn Bridge project.

 The project construction will include environmental enhancement activities to further offset project impacts through improvements which will enhance vegetation and biological productivity within the project area.

 A three-year construction period is anticipated for the project.
-Tender and construction are targeted for spring/summer 2024 with project completion planned for 2027.
+Tender is underway and construction is targeted to start in fall 2024 with project completion planned for 2027.

 The contractor will be required to conduct a pre-construction survey of houses and structures that are in close proximity to blasting works and will complete a post-construction survey to ensure there was no damage to any structures.
 All blasting shall follow the Best Practices Guide for Urban Blasting Operations and the contractor will be required to take blasting control measures to minimize risk to property and public safety.
 If any damage is deemed to be caused by the contractor, all repairs would be covered under their insurance.